What Does it Take to Be a Museum Technician or Conservator?

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

-In 2016, there was an estimated number of 11,800 jobs in the United States for Museum Technician or Conservator.
+In the United States, there were 11,800 jobs for Museum Technician or Conservator in 2016.
 New jobs are being produced at a rate of 12.7% which is above the national average.
 The Bureau of Labor Statistics predicts 1,500 new jobs for Museum Technician or Conservator by 2026.
-There will be an estimated 1,400 positions for Museum Technician or Conservator per year.
+The BLS estimates 1,400 yearly job openings in this field.

 The states with the most job growth for Museum Technician or Conservator are Utah, Washington, and Colorado.
 Watch out if you plan on working in Vermont, Rhode Island, or North Dakota.
 These states have the worst job growth for this type of profession.